While I was on campus, there was one meal I came to love; Pork. I never grew tired of it.

 Running a pork business is what will make the difference in aspects like sales and profits.

 The various operations involved in a pork business are;

-- Buying good pork: You need to know where to buy pork, what type of pork and cuts you need, the quantity of pork and delivery of the pork to your premises.
+- Buying good pork: You need to know where to buy pork, what type of pork and cuts you need, the quantity of pork, and the delivery of the pork to your premises.

 - Choosing pork quantities: This should all depend on the scale of your business and how many consumers will be coming in to avoid wastage.